 C2.1117 Part disposal of land to authority with compulsory powers

-• the consideration for the transfer (or, if the transfer is not for full consideration, the market value of the land transferred) must be small, as compared with the market value of the holding as it existed before the transfer1, and
+• the consideration for the transfer (or, if the transfer is not for full consideration, the market value of the land transferred) must be 'small', as compared with the market value of the holding as it existed before the transfer, and

-• the transferor must have taken no steps, by advertising or otherwise, to dispose of any part of the holding, or to make his willingness to dispose of it known to the authority or others2.
-(In practice, HMRC ignore any such steps taken by the transferor more than three years before the compulsory acquisition in question3).
+• the transferor must have taken no steps, by advertising or otherwise, to dispose of any part of the holding, or to make their willingness to dispose of it known to the authority or others

 To continue reading

 View the latest version of this document, as well as thousands of others like it, sign in to TolleyLibrary or register for a free trial